Marjorie Gubelmann

+Marjorie Gubelmann is an American DJ, socialite and philanthropist who performs under the stage name DJ MadMarj.
+She has appeared at fashion, media and philanthropic events in the United States and Europe and has been active in New York society and charity events.

 Early life and education

 Gubelmann was born in New York City, to Susan McCammon Gubelmann and William S. Gubelmann, and has one younger brother, Wyeth S. Gubelmann.
-Gubelmann’s great-grandfather was the inventor William S. Gubelmann, who held more than 5000 claims on patents, and was called “the father of all calculating machines in use today” by ‘’Popular Mechanics’’.
+Gubelmann’s great-grandfather was the inventor William S. Gubelmann, who held more than 5000 claims on patents, and was called “the father of all calculating machines in use today” by Popular Mechanics.

 In 1964 her grandfather Walter Gubelmann headed up the racing syndicate that successfully defended the America's Cup with the yacht Constellation.